sgeisler/BlocksizeProposals.github.io/UserChosenLimits.md

 proof-of-work from such Sybil attacks.

-In practice what will happen is that miners will ignore the announced values and instead have a conference or other methods to communicate with other miners where they can decide about the when and how the block size limits should change.
+In practice what will happen is that miners will ignore the announced values and instead have a conference or other methods to communicate with many miners where they can decide about the when and how the block size limits should change.